The Secret Anchor Text Formula and The Magic Link you Need to Rank Finally Discovered!

 - A press release to start things off on the right foot.
 These got disregarded in the seo world for a period of time, but I never left home without them.
 The problem people experienced was using money anchors that got syndicated hundreds of times and triggered a site tanking filter.

 Here is a guide on how to use press releases in your marketing campaigns. ~3,300 words

-Of course I use LCT Press because there really is nothing touching the quality for the price. #biasedreview 🙂
+Of course, I use Web 20 Ranker Press Releases because there really is nothing touching the quality for the price. #biasedreview 🙂

-Here is a step by step guide to build an IFTTT network as well as a real case study on how we are using them to rank a site.
+Here is a step by step guide to building an IFTTT network as well as a real case study on how we are using them to rank a site.

 - Pillowing links are essential.
 When done right they can also really help the overall authority of the domain over time.

-We have extensive link building guides inside of LPB that are growing larger as we add more content.
-On top of that we have a solid community in LPB and LCT that are always there to help.
+We have extensive link building guides inside of training that is growing larger as we add more content.
+On top of that, we have a solid community in LPB and LCT that are always there to help.